 11. Martin X Series LX1E

-Yes, a Martin guitar underneath $500.
+Yes, a Martin guitar under $500.
 The Martin LX1E features spruce high with mahogany back and sides.
 It carries the Martin name, that means that top quality is expected.
 Being that it’s nearer to out $500 limit, you’ll be able to expect this stringed instrument to deliver on tone.
 This one could be a direct competition to the Baby Taylor.
 Folks that own both have said that they just like the sound of the Martin better, describing it as bright and crisp.
 The trade-off is that the playability isn’t rated as high as the Taylor series.